pm67nz/hpc_training/_lessons/002-programming-environment.md

 title:  HPC3 Programming Environment
 ---

-Please use `git clone` to download this repository, if you want to try out compiling codes yourself:
+Please use `git clone` to download this repository, if you want to try out compiling code yourself:

 ```
 git clone https://github.com/nesi/hpc_training.git